abdulwhd964/Student-Management-System-Tim/README.md

 - This application has been deployed with Render using Docker Image, you can access this application via [Backend Swagger URL](https://student-management-system-tim.onrender.com/api/swagger-ui/index.html)

 ### 17. FrontEnd Code & Render Deployment
-- For detailed documentation on the FrontEnd With react, please refer to the [Student Management FrontEnd ReadMe](https://github.com/abdulwhd964/student-management-tim-UI/blob/main/README.md) file.
+- For detailed documentation on the UI With React, please refer to the [Student Management FrontEnd ReadMe](https://github.com/abdulwhd964/student-management-tim-UI/blob/main/README.md) file.
-- Front End can be accessed via: [Front End URL](https://student-management-tim-ui.onrender.com)
+- Front End can be accessed via: [UI](https://student-management-tim-ui.onrender.com)

 ## Setup